xinzhan/core-services.en/help/interface/cookies/cookies-am.md

 dextp Cookie Data Syntax:

-The following table lists and defines the elements in a [!DNL dextp] cookie by location in the data string.
+The following table lists and defines the elements in a `dextp` cookie by location in the data string.

 <table id="table_BE00604B97F24F5A94AA4F566063D785">
  <thead>